What to Know About Hiding a Car to Avoid Repossession

 One Big Legal Wrinkle

 You knew there had to be one, didn't you?
-Here's the legal catch to "hiding" your vehicle: It is a crime to intentionally hide your car to avoid repossession.
+Here's the legal catch to "hiding" your vehicle: it may be a crime to intentionally hide your car to avoid repossession.
 Put another way, it is against the law to hide your vehicle with the intent of defrauding your creditor.
 So, if you are in default on your car loan and you lock up your car in your garage or otherwise purposely make it unavailable for repossession, you are breaking the law.
 And in doing so, you likely leave yourself open to both civil and criminal penalties.
 Now, proving intent can be very difficult to do, which is why we mentioned that, in practical terms, locking your vehicle in the garage can be effective.
 But remember, that's only if locking it in the garage is what you normally do.

 A Temporary Fix, At Best